 can recognize and perceive information on equal standing?

 of the World through a New Window

-Samsung Electronics collaborated with the Hungarian Company Colorlite to envision
+Samsung Electronics collaborated with the Hungarian Company Colorlite to envision a channel that

-the full spectrum of all shades.
+design for easy access and usability.
 The result of this collaborative effort is SeeColors, an application

 that helps people with color blindness to experience color similarly to how it is seen normally.